Legendstyler00/pvparena2.0/doc/modules.md

 These modules either used discontinued features (like arena rounds) or their features have been integrated in core of PVPArena plugin.

-### What happened to BattlefieldManager?
+### What happened to BattlefieldManager and Items?
-The module has been renamed to SpawnCollections.
+The module have been renamed to SpawnCollections and ItemSpawners respectively.

 ## Installing modules